decentology/hyperverse-mono/packages/hyperverse-flow-ft/docs/transferToken.md

 ### transferToken

-<p> The `transferToken` function takes in the tenand ID of the sender, the recipient, and the amount of tokens. </p>
+<p> The `transferToken` function takes in the tenant ID of the sender, the recipient, and the amount of tokens. </p>

 ```jsx
 const fcl = require('@onflow/fcl');